xsylvers/IS218-HW10/readme.md

 To complete this assignment, submit the following:

 1. **GitHub Repository Link**: Ensure that your repository is well-organized and includes:
-  - Links to five closed issues, each with accompanying test code and necessary application code modifications.
+  - Five closed issues, each with accompanying test code and necessary application code modifications.
   - Each issue should be well-documented, explaining the problem, the steps taken to resolve it, and the outcome.
 Proper documentation helps others understand your work and facilitates future maintenance.
   - All issues should be merged into the main branch, following the Git workflow and best practices.